estebanways/back-up-and-restore-custom-directories/README.md

 #### /etc/ Directory

 The current backup version includes the entire `/etc/` directory.
-However, it can be made more granular by backing up only specific configuration files or subdirectories, such as `/etc/network/interfaces`, `/etc/hosts`, `/etc/ssh/`, `/etc/ssl/`, or `/etc/postgresql/<version>/main/`.
+However, it can be made more granular by backing up only specific configuration files or subdirectories, such as `/etc/hosts`, `/etc/network/interfaces`, `/etc/postgresql/<version>/main/`, `/etc/ssh/`, `/etc/ssl/`.

 Maintaining a single `/etc/` archive is often the best approach for managing system-level configurations.
 To use it, extract the /etc/ tarball to a location within your home directory.
 This allows you to browse individual configuration files and selectively update your system as needed.